Este evento já decorreu.

 Em Março de 2022 foi distinguida pela Euclid NetWork como uma das Top 100 Women In Social Enterprise da Europa.

-Este simpósio e a conferência Racismo na Praça Pública: o Papel dos Museus em Conversas Difíceis, mas Necessárias são apresentados em colaboração com o Museu de Lisboa, Culturgest, Acesso Cultura, Batoto Yetu Portugal, e o Slave Wrecks Project – uma rede internacional que faz parte do Museu Nacional Smithsonian de História e Cultura Afro-Americana, em Washington DC.
+O simpósio e a conferência Racismo na Praça Pública: o Papel dos Museus em Conversas Difíceis, mas Necessárias são apresentados em colaboração com o Museu de Lisboa, Culturgest, Acesso Cultura, Batoto Yetu Portugal, Embaixada dos EUA e o Slave Wrecks Project – uma rede internacional que faz parte do Museu Nacional Smithsonian de História e Cultura Afro-Americana, em Washington DC.